DODAS-TS/dodas-apps/README.md

 # DODAS: TOSCA templates for applications

 ## Requirements
-In order to get your application to work, you need valid Indigo IAM credentials.
+In order to get your application to work, you need valid Indigo IAM credentials and an available OpenStack cloud infrastructure.

 ## Setting up dodas client
 ````